keelancook/keelancook.github.io/_posts/2025-09-11-next-gen-goes-to-church.md

 It's been called a "quiet revival," or the "revival generation."[^1] Perhaps we now have numerical evidence to back up that experience.
 It appears Next Gen is showing up for church.

 More than that, they're now showing up more than their older counterparts.
-It appears Millennial and Gen Z are now the most frequent church attenders, outpacing members of the Elder and Boomer generations.
+It appears Millennial and Gen Z adults are now the most frequent church attenders, outpacing members of the Elder and Boomer generations.

 Recent research, [executed by Barna](https://www.barna.com/research/young-adults-lead-resurgence-in-church-attendance/){:target="_blank"}, tracked the frequency of church attendance by generation, and these two Next Gen groups come out on top.